-I move to adopt and approve the required findings pursuant to Sitka General Code 22.30.160.D.
-Before any variance is granted, it shall be shown:

-- D. Required Findings for Variances. - 1.
+- parking egress/ingress be extinguished, the variance shall be come void and any conditional use shall become void. - ii.
+Special care shall be taken in ingress and egress across the Halibut Point Road right of way so as to minimize any impacts to vehicles and pedestrians. - 2) I move to adopt and approve the required findings pursuant to Sitka General Code 22.30.160.D.
+Before any variance is granted, it shall be shown: - D. Required Findings for Variances. - 1.
 Required Findings for Variances Involving Major Structures or Expansions.
 Before any variance is granted, it shall be shown: - a.
 That there are special circumstances to the intended use that do not apply generally to the other properties.
-Special circumstances may include the shape of the parcel, the topography of the lot, the size or dimensions of the parcels, the orientation or placement of existing structures, or other circumstances that are outside the control of the property owner; in this case that b.
-The variance is necessary for the preservation and enjoyment of a substantial property right or use possessed by other properties but are denied to this parcel; such uses may include the placement of garages or the expansion of structures that are commonly constructed on other parcels in the vicinity; in this case that c.
-That the granting of such a variance will not be materially detrimental to the public welfare or injurious to the property, nearby parcels or public infrastructure; in this case that d.
-That the granting of such a variance will not adversely affect the comprehensive plan; in this case that 2.
-Required Findings for Minor Expansions, Small Structures, Fences, and Signs. a.
-The municipality finds that the necessary threshold for granting this variance should be lower than thresholds for variances involving major structures or major expansions; in this case that . b.
-The granting of the variance is not injurious to nearby properties or improvements; in this case that . . c.
-The granting of the variance furthers an appropriate use of the property; in this case
+Special circumstances may include the shape of the parcel, the topography of the lot, the size or dimensions of the parcels, the orientation or placement of existing structures, or other circumstances that are outside the control of the property owner; in this case that the unique location, existing structures, lot design of the subdivision, and topography and rock wall make practical development of required parking on-site very difficult and impractical; and that further, this development predates the current development standards. - b.
+The variance is necessary for the preservation and enjoyment of a substantial property right or use possessed by other properties but are denied to this parcel; such uses may include the placement of garages or the expansion of structures that are commonly constructed on other parcels in the vicinity; in this case that parking options are constrained. - c.
+That the granting of such a variance will not be materially detrimental to the public welfare or injurious to the property, nearby parcels or public infrastructure; in this case that the conditions of approval to guarantee parking and/or parking egress/ingress will mitigate any potential impact to adjacent properties, vehicles, and pedestrians as well as provide the necessary parking. - d.
+That the granting of such a variance will not adversely affect the comprehensive plan; in this case that the conditions of approval will mitigate impact, while the variance will allow the owner to develop their property which will have positive economic impacts in job creation and supporting tourism and transient markets.
+Some impact to long-term rentals and affordable housing may occur, but that is balanced against other positive gains.